 All those therapists you saw all the time and chatted with and had standing ‘dates’ with will move on to other clients and you’ll move on to a new schedule and you’ll realize you didn’t need to see your friends when you had people that really ‘got’ where you were in your life.
 Your regular therapists and various nurses were living the smallest details of your reality with you and you didn’t have to mention your new haircut.
 They noticed.
 But all of a sudden they are gone and 2 years have passed and where does time go?
 Meet a friend after your haircut.
 Plan a lunch after speech therapy.
 Call a friend on the drive to PT.

 You’re going to realize that your friends don’t want to unburden to you… you who have so much on your plate.
 They don’t want to talk about how busy they are, knowing you’re doing twice as much.
-They don’t want to talk about how tired they are, knowing “my kid doesn’t sleep” means your child actually doesn’t sleep, till like 5 am every day.
-They don’t want to celebrate their life with you either.
-They don’t want to talk about their travel plans or their kids’ successes because they know those things aren’t your reality right now.
+Maybe they don’t want to talk about how tired they are, knowing “my kid doesn’t sleep” means your child actually doesn’t sleep, till like 5 am every day.
+And sometimes they don’t want to celebrate their life with you either.
+And they don’t want to talk about their travel plans or their kids’ successes because they know those things aren’t your reality right now.
 You’re going to realize they feel bad for you.
 Your life is kind of a downer, with all the appointments and all the uncertainty and the unknown.
 Let them know you do want to know what’s going on, that you want to hear what’s bringing them down and that you are excited for their lives, their kids (even though there may be days it’s hard to hear it.)

 There’s going to be a time when you realize that, in addition to being tired and worried and so incredibly busy taking care of your special needs child, you are lonely.
 Having a special needs child is lonely work.
 And it doesn’t end.
 So friends who are “giving you space” during this tough time will be waiting a very long time to return.
 Like, forever.
 So don’t let that happen.
 Hang on to your friends.
 Be gentle when they stuff a foot in their mouths, and then the other shortly after.
 Don’t begrudge them forever for being happy, or make them feel less than for having an easier time that you.
 Let them know you could really use a friend.
 Ask if they can meet near you.
 Or accommodate a weird schedule.
 Or keep inviting you to things, even though you often have to say no. There will be days you can say “yes!”
 So say yes.
 Then go.
 Have fun.
 Make more plans.
 Hang on.
 Encourage them to hang on too.